alokshandilya/tv-py/01-list_set_dict_tuple/README.md

   - **Shallow Copy**: Copies reference to nested objects (e.g., `list.copy()` or slicing `[:]`).

-    > A shallow copy creates a new object, but it doesn't create copies of the inner objects.
+    > A shallow copy creates a new object (use `copy.copy()` from the `copy` module), but it doesn't create copies of the inner objects.
 Instead, it references the original inner objects.
 Think of it like a photocopy of a document – the photocopy is a new piece of paper, but the words on it are still the same as the original.

   - **Deep Copy**: Creates completely independent copy of the list and its contents (use `copy.deepcopy()` from the `copy` module).